El Capitan Theatre and Disney Music Group Partner Up to Present “Disney 2000s" This April -

-El Capitan Theatre is partnering with Disney Music Group to present Disney 2000s, featuring artists including Jonas Brothers and Miley Cyrus.
+The El Capitan Theatre is partnering with Disney Music Group to present Disney 2000s, featuring three beloved classics celebrating artists including Jonas Brothers and Miley Cyrus.

 What’s Happening: